 Napoleon transformed the old abbey of Saint Denis, founded in the seventh century and completed in the reign of Louis XV into the Maison d’Education de la Legion D’Honneur - House of Education for young girls.
 The new building built in the late 1980s accommodates about 500 students.
 Its architectural complex maintains all the old prestigious buildings of the abbey and vast park located in the heart of the medieval town of Saint Denis.

 Railroad history started in the twentieth century.
-When entering the Regional railway museum, visitors are immediately immersed in the atmosphere of a late century railway station decor.
-The space devoted to the past and future narrates the epic story of the railways.
+When entering the Rosny-sous-bois regional railway museum, visitors are immediately immersed in the atmosphere of a late century railway station decor.
+The space devoted to the past and future narrates the epic story of railways.
 Typical railway items and objects forming part of the railway system and relating the story of rail transport in France and its impact on todays society are found there.
 It is also home to collections of transport artifacts.
 An archive and library collection, both written and pictorial records of former transport documents can also be viewed.
-A miniature railway network model display of old train models interacts with the public.
-It reveals a scale model, an overview explanatory board and videos.
-An old signal box from Paris-Clermont Ferrand line was dismantled and rebuilt within the museum.
+An old signal box from the Paris-Clermont Ferrand line was dismantled and rebuilt within the museum.

 Established in 1937, the Histoire Vivante Museum was inaugurated on March 25th 1939 for the 150th anniversary of the French Revolution.
 The museum’s permanent collections are: from the French Revolution to the 1960s, Jaurès’ manuscripts, tracts by the French Resistance Party during the war, tracts by the French Communist Party, engraving reproductions, photographs, objects, prints, postcards and posters.
-Researchers have access to these documents which are available for all documents and works to be published.
-The museum is located in Montreuil and hosts many temporary exhibitions also.
+Researchers have access to these documents which are available for their upcoming papers.
+The museum is located in Montreuil and hosts many temporary exhibitions as well.

-The Drancy Memorial Camp located in front of La Muette building is a monument devoted to the memorial of deportees and a witness-train car.
+The Drancy Memorial Camp located in front of the La Muette housing complex is a monument dedicated to the memorial of deportees and a witness-train car.
 An exhibition which traces the history of deportation can be viewed in this witness-train car.
-The history relates the important parts of that dark war-period history which ran from 1941 to 1944 at the Internment camp which was set up in those days in pre-existing buildings dating from 1935.
-The Shoah Memorial, a new place dedicated to history for remembrance and education was inaugurated in Drancy in 2012, supported by the foundation for the Memory of the Shoah and the town hall administration of Drancy that offered the land to build the new remembrance building.
+The internment camp, installed in pre-existing 1935 buildings was in service from 1941 to 1944.
+In 2012, the Shoah Memorial, a new place dedicated to history and education was inaugurated in Drancy thanks to the support of the foundation for the Memory of the Shoah and the town hall administration of Drancy that offered the land to build the new remembrance building.

 An invitation to discover an icon throughout the ages: the life of Eugene Carriere.
 Born in Gournay sur Marne, Eugene Carriere was an original artist.
 He was a great friend of Gauguin, Rodin and Clemenceau who appreciated his work.
 The museum collection includes original drawings, personal objects, old era photographs, old prints and engravings which trace his life through his creative work of art.